 A 1: Eligibility for donors

-- Only personal contributions from individual donors can be directed.
+- Only contributions from individual donors can be directed.
 An employer match, when available, does not follow donor-directed contributions.

 - When United Way processes donor-directed contributions, a minimum $50 contribution must be made per designation.